BeatrizMatsushita/BeatrizMatsushita/README.md

 ### :woman_technologist: About Me :

-- 🔭 I work as a Front-End Developer, primarily focused on building web applications while also contributing to backend development;
+- 🔭 I work as a Front-End Developer, primarily focused on building web applications while also contributing to back-end development;

 - 👩‍🎓 Recently graduated in Electrical and Computer Engineering;